denniskritchko/FastFashionMarketAnalysis/README.md

-# FastFashionMarketAnalysis
+# Fast Fashion Market Analysis

 An imperical analysis on fast fashion affects on the market using PySpark and scraped web data.

+# docs subdirectory

+Docs contains the report, design doc, and specifications.